Alex Berthé, LCSW-C, Owner / Psychotherapist

 In 2009, Alex returned to school, earning his MSW from the Catholic University of America in 2011.
 Since then, he has worked extensively with youth and families.
 He taught and counseled at several all-boys independent schools in the DC metro area, provided individual and group psychotherapy with leading private practice groups in Bethesda, and eventually founded his own practice.

-Alex is also a sought-after speaker on child, adolescent, and parenting issues.
+Alex is also a sought-after speaker on child, adolescent, and parenting topics.
 His engaging talks have received glowing reviews for their practical insights and relatable approach.

 Dedicated to lifelong learning, Alex has completed extensive training programs, including: